How to Fix System Thread Exception Not Handled Error Windows 10/11?

 Step 3.
 Lastly, restart your PC, and it will automatically install all the missing drivers.

 If you don’t want to ever deal with outdated drivers, get Driver Easy.
-It is a free tool that helps to automate the driver updating process.
-The tool can scan your system, detect outdated drivers and fix them with a click.
+It is a free tool that helps automate the driver updating process.
+The tool can scan your system, detect outdated drivers, and fix them with a click.

 Solution 3.
 Use System File Checker